 It is also important to understand that a pedestrian who is struck by an automobile in Maryland can generally make a claim for Personal Injury Protection Benefits (these are no fault benefits so contributory negligence would not apply to the PIP Claim).
 It is good news that Montgomery County Maryland is considering forming a work group to further study engineering options to address pedestrian safety in Maryland.

-If you or a loved one have been injured in a pedestrian accident call us and talk to one of our Maryland Pedestrian Accident Lawyers at 301-589-2999 or Fill out our Free Case Evaluation Form on our site.
+If you or a loved one have been injured in a pedestrian accident call us and talk to one of our Silver spring injury attorneys at (888) 213-8140 or fill out our Free Case Evaluation Form on our website.